RIB Charter in the Solent: Frequently asked questions

 Click here for our suggestions on what else you might want to bring for your RIB charter.

-What is the seating layout on Bluetooth and Happy Days?
+What is the seating layout on the RIBs?

-Both RIBs have predominately jockey style seating for 6 passengers with a small bench seat in front of the console for 2 passengers.
+Both RIBs have predominately jockey style seating for 6 passengers with a small bench seat in front of the console for 2 passengers and a seat at the rear for 2 passengers.

 The jockey seats are nice and comfortable but if you are usually a skirt or dress wearer we would advise shorts or trousers may be a more practical option for your time onboard the RIB.